offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

             +----+             +----+             +----+                                           +----+               +----+               +----+
 ```

-For any node in the forward graph, if you were to ...
+For any node N in the forward graph, if you were to ...

- 1. take the value of that node from the forward graph
+ 1. take N's value from the forward graph
- 2. sum the values of that node's duplicates in the backward graph
+ 2. sum N's values in the backward graph

-... and multiply them together, it would produce the same result as running the forward-backward split graph algorithm on that node.
-For example, to calculate the probability for only those hidden paths that travel through B at index 1 of the [z, z, y], simply multiply B1's value in the forward graph with the sum of B1 values in the backward graph: `forward[B1] * sum(backward[B1])`.
+... and multiply them together, it would produce the same result as running the forward-backward split graph algorithm for node N. For example, to calculate the probability for only those hidden paths that travel through B at index 1 of the [z, z, y], simply multiply B1's value in the forward graph with the sum of B1 values in the backward graph: `forward[B1] * sum(backward[B1])`.

 ```{note}
 Why is this?